rkv225/LearningJS/06_event_loop/06_event_loop.md

 ### fetch and microtask queue

-Callback function from fetch comes(queues) inside a different queue than callback queue i.e. **microtask queue**.
+Callback function from `fetch` comes(queues) inside a different queue than callback queue i.e. **microtask queue**.
 Microtask queue has a higher priority so the task is picked from this first.

-Callback function from promises and mutation observer goes inside microtask queue and others in callback queue.
+Callback function from `promises` and `mutation observer` goes inside microtask queue and others like `setTimeout` in callback queue.